LJPZebra/OLU/1P_Multicolor_System.md

 ### The sample chamber holder and sample chamber

 * Install the [sample holder](CAD_models/SampleHolder.stl).
 This part is milled out of aluminum.
 You can download the [CAD step file of holder](CAD_models/SampleHolder.stp) here to send it to your milling service.
 * 3D print the [sample chamber](CAD_models/SampleChamber.stl).
 You can download the [CAD step file of the sample chamber](CAD_models/SampleHolder.stp) here to send it to your 3D printing service.
-Glue with superglue two glass windows on both side (??????) as well as an [O-ring](https://www.oring.fr/joint-torique/22-1.html?search_query=&results=45) into the hole on the short side which will allow you later to hold and position the sample via a [capillary](https://www.alphalabs.co.uk/5-000-2050) (inner diameter 0.85mm, outer diameter 1.47mm, length 115mm) for the imaging sessions.
-As glue we use a [UV glue](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=196&pn=NOA61) but you can also use standard superglue.
-Place the sample chamber into the predefined opening of the sample holder.
+Glue with [cyanoacrylate](https://uk.rs-online.com/web/p/glues/0473455) or [UV-curing adhesive](https://www.thorlabs.com/thorproduct.cfm?partnumber=NOA68) two glass windows on both side as well as an [O-ring](https://www.oring.fr/joint-torique/22-1.html?search_query=&results=45) into the hole on the short side which will allow you later to hold and position the sample via a [capillary](https://www.alphalabs.co.uk/5-000-2050) (inner diameter 0.85mm, outer diameter 1.47mm, length 115mm) for the imaging sessions.
+(As glue we use a [UV glue](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=196&pn=NOA61) but you can also use standard cyanoacrylate.
+Place the sample chamber into the predefined opening of the sample holder.)

 ![SampleHolder](https://user-images.githubusercontent.com/38736127/178137631-2c89b6cf-9c1a-4c7f-b7f9-2d27c1fac82d.png)